 “Back then you learnt on the job and on your feet, worked about 50 hours a week, running the copy, carrying typewriters, mopping the floor, managing the ancient telephone switchboard, making the tea and fetching the typists’ cream cakes.”

-Today, the Caters group has over 50 staff working out of our Birmingham HQ, our Broadway based New York Bureau, India, Australia, Africa and our sister agency, Mercury Press in Liverpool.
+Today, the Caters group has over 50 staff working out of our Birmingham HQ, our Broadway based New York Bureau, India, Australia and our sister agency, Mercury Press in Liverpool.
 We are a supplier of content to news outlets worldwide – with an online archive and access to millions of images and digital assets.

 Our text, photographs and videos are published and broadcast daily across National and International newspapers and magazines, websites and TV throughout the world, and our feed is subscribed to by leading world names in several countries.